|Assistant Public Works Director of Management/Finance|

-Directly supervises Payroll, Accounting, Warehouse, Recycling, and the Parking Garage; assists in the planning and supervision of their subordinate staff; ensures staff understands and applies federal, state, and local codes and ordinances.
+Directly supervises Payroll, Accounting, Warehouse, and the Parking Garage; assists in the planning and supervision of their subordinate staff; ensures staff understands and applies federal, state, and local codes and ordinances.

 Coordinates and administers the preparation and control of the department's budget, and the maintenance of detailed operating cost and analysis of each division.

 Supervises the preparation of financial statements, accounts and invoices for vehicle maintenance and service charges.

 Directs the preparation of the department's purchase requisitions and direct payment orders; approves final payment; reviews bids on materials, supplies and equipment and makes recommendations on awarding of bids.